HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

  7.multidriver condition is supported by wire

----> ALWAYS AND INITIAL ARE THE PROCEDURAL BLOCKS
+---> ALWAYS AND INITIAL ARE THE PROCEDURAL BLOCKS  , FUNCTION AND  TASK ALSO

 30. Order must be same always from higher to lower or lower to higher in vector
 31. integer is also a type of reg datatype